beqagerliAni/back-test-assigment-2025-public/README.md

 - [`checkProperty`](src/shared/util/checkProperty.util.ts)

 ## Scaling to 1,000,000+ rows — Elasticsearch-first plan
+I haven’t built any database here because I wanted to use real-life data, and for message information, OpenAPI already stores that.
+But if I had to build a database, I would use Elasticsearch based on my personal experience.

 Rationale: for queries like "give me the best crypto" or "which coins are trending", you want deterministic, fast retrieval and aggregations.
 Elasticsearch is ideal because it supports full-text search, filters, aggregations, and scoring — so the model only receives the exact small set of results it needs.

 Key steps